GRK-Papyri: A Dataset of Greek Handwriting on Papyri

 Except Mênas 1 and 2 (provided by BNUS, Strasbourg) and Mênas 3, 4, and 5 (British Library), all images are taken from The Bank of Papyrus Images of Byzantine Aphrodite BIPAb: BIPAb is created by Prof. Jean-Luc Fournet and funded by the Association Internationale de Papyrologues and Strasbourg University.
 The right of reproduction and online display have been acquired and each set of images is accompanied with the photographical credit and copyright of the owner.

-H. Mohammed, I. Marthot-Santaniello, and V. Märgner, “GRK-Papyri: A Dataset of Greek Handwriting on Papyri for the Task of Writer Identification” in 2019 15th International Conference on Document Analysis and Recognition (ICDAR), Sep.
-2019, pages to appear after publication (accepted).
+H. Mohammed, I. Marthot-Santaniello and V. Märgner, "GRK-Papyri: A Dataset of Greek Handwriting on Papyri for the Task of Writer Identification," 2019 International Conference on Document Analysis and Recognition (ICDAR), Sydney, Australia, 2019, pp. 726-731.

 Links to datasets